moneybird/dnsizer/README.md

 port 53
 ```

-When we start the binary on your machine with `dnsizer -addr=:53 -domain=dev -ip=33.33.33.10` all the requests to *.dev will be served by 33.33.33.10, without manually adjusting our hostfile.
+When we start the binary on our machine with `dnsizer -addr=:53 -domain=dev -ip=33.33.33.10` all the requests to *.dev will be served by 33.33.33.10, without manually adjusting our hostfile.

 Installation
 ------------